Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 A resident DJ sets the tone from Thursday to Sunday during the high season.

-Loungers can be reserved from the morning onwards and only the last three rows can be booked in advance.
-Prices start from €20 per lounger.
-Reserve your sunbed here.
+Loungers can be reserved from the morning onwards.
+Prices start from €30 per lounger; towels are an extra €7.
+Reserve your beach chair here.

 What I love about this beach is that the atmosphere is light and fun any time of day.
 Tasty food and staff are always in a good mood.
 It’s my favorite beach in Nice.